ijtan/Neo-Eggshell-Terminal/README.md

 - cd <dir>
 - exit
 ```
+## Internal Commands
+External commands can be run normally by entering them in the prompt.
 ## Features
 multiple commands can be entered in one line by using semicolons:
 ```